Testimony continues in trial of ex-Vanderbilt nurse

 News 2 will stream the trial online with periodic delays.
 Click here to watch from the News 2 app.

 NASHVILLE, Tenn.
-(WKRN) — The homicide trial for former Vanderbilt nurse RaDonda Vaught continues in a Nashville courtroom Wednesday.
+(WKRN) — The homicide trial for former Vanderbilt nurse RaDonda Vaught continued in a Nashville courtroom Wednesday.
 She is accused of administering a patient a fatal dose of the wrong medication.

 Vaught faces more than ten years in prison for charges of reckless homicide and abuse of an impaired adult.
 She has admitted to using the wrong medication but pleaded not guilty to the charges in 2019.
 Her attorney has argued that systemic failures at the Vanderbilt Medical Center contributed to the error.